farhanajaved/farhanajaved/README.md

-### Hi there 👋 I am Farhana Javed, PhD.
+### Hi there 👋 I am Farhana Javed, PhD (finishing in 2024).

-I have a PhD in Telecommunication Networks Blockchain Engineering and am venturing into the world of Data Science.
+I will have PhD finalized in Telecommunication Networks & Blockchain Engineering and am venturing into the world of Data Science.

 Here are some ideas to get you started: